goldensash1/shell_scripting_lab_goldensash1/README.md

-This is a shell script app that helps students track assignment deadlines.
+This is a shell script app that tracks assignment deadlines.
 It automates the creation of an application structure, allows user input for student submissions, and provides reminders of upcoming deadlines.